Nicofurix/LC-OS-Project/full/README.md

 You already have the Running Document, Canonical Numbers, and Failure Log.
 To upgrade:

+1. Create a **Strategy Master** for long-term principles and boundaries
-1. Review the **Repair Protocol** and start using it when things break
+2. Review the **Repair Protocol** and start using it when things break
-2. Add **Stability Pings** after major milestones
+3. Add **Stability Pings** after major milestones
-3. Read the **Affective Governance** rules and add relevant ones to your Running Document
+4. Read the **Affective Governance** rules and add relevant ones to your Running Document
-4. Use the **Challenge Protocol** when you disagree with the AI's reasoning
+5. Use the **Challenge Protocol** when you disagree with the AI's reasoning
-5. If failures are frequent, consider adopting **TraceSpec** for more structured logging
+6. If failures are frequent, consider adopting **TraceSpec** for more structured logging

 ### If you're starting fresh

-1. Start with the three core templates (Running Document, Canonical Numbers, Failure Log)
+1. Start with the **three core templates** (Strategy Master, Canonical Numbers, Running Document)
+2. Add the **Failure Log** when you experience your first breakdown
-2. Read the **Repair Protocol** — this is the most important addition
+3. Read the **Repair Protocol** — this is the most important addition
-3. Add protocols incrementally as you need them
+4. Add protocols incrementally as you need them
-4. Don't try to adopt everything at once
+5. Don't try to adopt everything at once

+### When do you need a Strategy Master?

+**Use it when:**
+- Your work spans multiple domains (pillars) requiring separation
+- You have long-term strategic logic that shouldn't be re-debated each session
+- Hard boundaries must be enforced consistently
+- Policies apply across many sessions

+**Skip it when:**
+- Your collaboration is simple and single-domain
+- The Running Document can carry your strategic context
+- You're just getting started (add it later if needed)

 ---